 Recommended Hotel: Homewood Suites by Hilton Columbus/Polaris

-Why It’s Unusual: Mainland kids may have only heard the historical CliffsNotes about America’s 50th state, but one of the most dramatic chapters revolves around Queen Liliuokalani, who at one time was imprisoned in her own royal palace.
+Why It’s Unusual: Mainland kids may have only heard the historical CliffsNotes about America’s 50th state, but one of the most dramatic chapters revolves around Queen Liliuokalani, who at one time was imprisoned in her own royal palace, the Iolani Palace in Oahu, Hawaii.

 Recommended Hotel: Marriott’s Ko Olina Beach Club